joaodpcm/MDA/README.md

 If you want to explore the used data, please find it in this folder

-Contents related to the code can be find in the code folder.
-The folder contains the description and coding for: the preprocessing stage, the modelling and data analysis and the app developing.
+Contents related to the code can be find in the [code folder](https://www.aalkjfasflkjfafsadfas.com).
+The folder contains the description and coding for: the preprocessing stage, modelling and the app developing.

 Any additional recommendations will be taken into account and trhough to the bin because grow up.
 This is a university project.